Psychotherapy Session — May 22, 2017

 1. The group oriented therapist will view the individualistic patient’s fear of engulfment as purely pathological, when, in fact, it is to some degree simply an orientation, like extraversion or introversion.
 All individualists fear engulfment to some degree according to Bion.
 Group oriented people do not fear engulfment.
 The group oriented therapist will be oblivious to the psychological costs associated with engulfment (the loss of individual identity) and will tend to pathologize the patient’s fear of engulfment.
 Is it possible that my therapist is group oriented, that she is oblivious to the threat to individual identity that engulfment poses, and needs to depict my perception of her as engulfing as transference only?
 It is well to keep in mind: struggles about automony are a core issue in the treatment of gifted patients.
 Grobman, J. “A Psychodynamic Psychotherapy Approach to the Emotional Problems of Exceptionally and Profoundly Gifted Adolescents and Adults: A Psychiatrist’s Experience.”
 Journal for the Education of the Gifted, vol. 33, 2009.

 2. The group oriented therapist will tend to view herself as part of a collective of therapists.
 She and other therapists are on the same team.
 When an individualistic patient criticizes his previous therapists, the group-oriented therapist will need to defend her colleagues and pathologize the patient’s criticism as, perhaps, an indication that the patient views the world in black and white terms or that the patient has extravagant expectations of therapists.
 The group therapist will view a critique of other therapists as an attack on herself.
-(In 1978 I complained about my then treating psychiatrist to another psychiatrist, Jay D. Amsterdam, M.D.
+(In 1978 I complained about my then treating psychiatrist to another psychiatrist, a psychiatry resident named Jay D. Amsterdam, M.D.
 Dr. Amsterdam’s response?
 “Your psychiatrist sounds like a prick.
 I’d advise you to stop seeing him.”
 Dr. Amsterdam was an individualist with especially high moral values, someone who did not whitewash the inadequacies of his colleagues.)

 3. The group oriented therapist may view the individualistic patient’s need for uniqueness as a symptom of narcissistic disturbance only, that is, as a need to be special or a need to be unforgettable.
 In fact a high need for uniqueness is associated with creativity — a sense of independence, anti-conformity, inventiveness, achievement, and self-esteem.
 (Dr. Amsterdam is — not merely coincidentally — a brilliant research psychiatrist who has made original contributions to the field of psychopharmacology.
 He has an 81-page curriculum vitae!).
 It is important to distinguish my narcissistic pathology — which is considerable — from my individualism.